 - Fresh garlic cloves

-- Fresh thyme and oregano
+- Fresh thyme and/or oregano

-- Extra virgin olive oil or avocado oil
+- Extra virgin olive oil, avocado oil, or coconut oil

 - Sea salt